About Me

 As an amputee I wanted to support my aging body with something more natural and “stumbled upon” essential oils many years ago trying to help my daughter.
 I experienced how much they were helping her, so why not me too?

-Once Again!
-This was something I could do AT HOME to support my body’s natural healing ability.
+Once again, I found something I could do AT HOME to support my body’s natural healing ability.

 Don’t give up!
 Stay open to learning about your body and what helps and what doesn’t.
 Sometimes, we have to block out what the “experts” tell us we should feel and just “know what we feel.”